Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Curvature Estimation

-where parameter $\Delta \lambda_i$ denotes arc length between $p_i^0$ and $p_{i+1}^0$, which is approximated by their Euclidean distance due to their close proximity. {Additionally, $f_{\Delta}(\cdot)$ is the discretized curve integration function given by equation \eqref{eq:forw_prop1}, and $\mathcal{L}(\cdot)$ represents {a} curvature parameter regularization.
-The details regarding the regularization formulation and how the number of sigmoids, $n_0$, is determined, are provided in Section \ref{sec:init_reg}.
-The constraints on the reconstructed points and curvature parameters are denoted by $\mathcal{P}$ and $\mathcal{Q}$, respectively.} Specifically, for given curvature bounds $\underline{\kappa}$ and $\overline{\kappa}$, $\mathcal{Q}$ includes the following constraints:
+where $\Delta \lambda_i$ denotes arc length between $p_i^0$ and $p_{i+1}^0$, which is approximated by their Euclidean distance due to their close proximity.
+Variable $\lambda_i$ denotes the integration parameter representing equally spaced points along the arc length.
+Additionally, $f_{\Delta}(\cdot)$ is the discretized curve integration function given by equation~\eqref{eq:forw_prop1}, and $\mathcal{L}(\cdot)$ represents {an optional} curvature parameter regularization.
+The number of sigmoids, $n_0$, is either inferred during initialization from the detected curvature transitions, or fixed as a hyperparameter.
+The constraints on the reconstructed points and curvature parameters are denoted by $\mathcal{P}$ and $\mathcal{Q}$, respectively.
+Specifically, for given curvature bounds $\underline{\kappa}$ and $\overline{\kappa}$, $\mathcal{Q}$ includes the following constraints:

 for $i,j \in \mathbb{I}_{[1,n_0]}$.
-These constraints ensure that each sigmoid represents a single curvature transition with physically plausible parameters, by enforcing that the transition points are ordered (constraint \eqref{eq:constr_ordering}), placed between minimal and maximal arc length (constraints \eqref{eq:sconstr_positive} and \eqref{eq:constr_latest}) and that the curvature change and absolute curvature remain within valid bounds (constraints \eqref{eq:constr_level} and \eqref{eq:constr_curv}).
+These constraints ensure that each sigmoid represents a single curvature transition with physically plausible parameters, by enforcing that the transition points are ordered, between minimal and maximal arc length (constraint \eqref{eq:constr_ordering}), and that the curvature change and absolute curvature remain within valid bounds (constraints \eqref{eq:constr_level} and \eqref{eq:constr_curv}).
 Additional polytopic constraints on $c_i$ can also be incorporated as needed, as well as any prior information constraining the Cartesian coordinates of the map points, which can be imposed by $\mathcal{P}$.
-We note that by additionally constraining the curvature of the reference trajectory to not exceed $\frac{1}{\eta_{max}}$, where $\eta_{max}$ is the maximal allowed lateral distance of the car, the condition derived in \cite{wursching2024robust} for unique representation in Frenet frame with respect to {the} reference trajectory is satisfied.
+We note that by additionally constraining the curvature of the reference trajectory to not exceed $\frac{1}{\eta_{max}}$, where $\eta_{max}$ is the maximal allowed lateral distance of the car, the condition for unique Frenet frame representation is satisfied~\cite{wursching2024robust}.